A colleague keeps asking for my thoughts on promoting his book and I haven’t had the courage to tell him I could not get past the first chapter.

 Margo

-PS: I run in partnership with Akimbo, which you might recognize as Seth Godin’s old stomping grounds 😉 The folks over at HQ are doing something they’ve never done before — they’re getting rid of discounts.
+PS: I run The Copy Workshop in partnership with Akimbo, which you might recognize as Seth Godin’s old stomping grounds 😉 The folks over at HQ are doing something they’ve never done before — they’re getting rid of discounts.
 To pay homage to this strategic shift, they’re running their VERY LAST discount for The Copy Workshop, using something called the purple circle 🟣.
-From now until early-January, you can click on that purple circle and it will take you to a checkout page with a discount.
+From now until early-January, you can click on that purple circle from this link and it will take you to a checkout page with a discount.

 However.